CleverCloud/deploy-your-own-service/README.md

   - **You have to check that your computed token match the provided one**

-### A toy example
+### A toy example in python

-In the `example` folder we provide a minimal example in Python to understand how the back-end and the add-on api can work together.
+In the `example-addon-provider-python` folder we provide a minimal example in Python to understand how the back-end and the add-on api can work together.

 It is not a production ready code, but an easy to understand example.